Open Science

 Luiss supports the implementation of the Open Access principle, as outlined in the Berlin Declaration on Open Access to Scientific Literature of October 2003, to which the University adhered by signing the Messina Declaration in 2004.

-Believing that this publishing method enhances the visibility, dissemination, and recognition of its scientific research results both nationally and internationally, Luiss adopted an Open Access policy in 2016 to govern the dissemination of its research outputs.
+Believing that this method of publication enhances the visibility, dissemination, and recognition of its scientific research results both nationally and internationally, Luiss adopted an Open Access policy in 2016 to govern the dissemination of its research outputs.

 Through its University Library, Luiss participates in various initiatives supporting Open Access.
 Since 2017, it has been a partner of OpenAIRE, the European Community’s project aimed at building an infrastructure that makes available peer-reviewed articles reporting the results of research conducted within projects funded by the European Union’s Framework Program (FP7, H2020, Horizon Europe) and the European Research Council (ERC).